matthew9510/merge-conflict-test/README.md

 This line will be altered by two features!
-We should come into a merge conflict.
+We should come into a merge conflict. feature 2 addition

+Another feature 2 addition

+And one more feature 2 addition